benjaminion/upgrading-ethereum-book/src/book.md

 I will not be covering any of the historic Ethereum&nbsp;1.0 protocol, except where it touches upon The Merge.
 The [Mastering Ethereum book](https://github.com/ethereumbook/ethereumbook) is an excellent resource, and there is no point in duplicating it.
 Although roll-ups and other so-called layer 2 solutions have rapidly become part of the overall Ethereum&nbsp;2.0 narrative, they are by definition not in-protocol, and I will not be covering them here.
 I will not be discussing, DeFi, DAOs, NFTs, or any of the wonderful things that can be built on top of this amazing technology.

 It's a chunky list of exclusions, but that still leaves [plenty to talk about](/contents).

+Please note that I am British.
+I unapologetically use British English spelling, punctuation, and quirky modes of expression.
+It's a feature, not a bug.

 ## Altair